 • Presents difficulty in cultivating desirable plants.

-• Has a potential for decreasing the value of plant and animal products.
+• Decreases the value of other plants and animal products.

 • Causes losses through increased cultivation or harvesting costs.